-- The District, with the support of the Rural Community Assistance Corporation (RCAC), is applying for grant funding to address the capital improvements and upgrades to the sewer conveyance system. - 2.
-A Sewer Rate Study was finalized in January 2023, and on July 19, 2023, the SCSD adopted the following resolutions to support the operations and capital improvements to the Wastewater Facilities. - Resolution #2023-07-19-05, adopting the annual sewer maintenance standby charge. - Resolution #2023-07-19-02, establishing rates for wastewater fees. - 3.
+- 1. The District, with the support of the Rural Community Assistance Corporation (RCAC), is applying for grant funding to address the capital improvements and upgrades to the sewer conveyance system. - 2.
+A Sewer Rate Study was finalized in January 2023, and on July 19, 2023, after the passage of a Proposition 218 vote, the SCSD adopted the following resolutions to support the operations and capital improvements to the Wastewater Facilities. - Resolution #2023-07-19-05, adopting the annual sewer maintenance standby charge. - Resolution #2023-07-19-02, establishing rates for wastewater fees. - 3.
 The District retained the Pun Group to provide the following: - Aid the District to organize and reconcile all financial statements and accounting records for fiscal years ending June 30, 2021, and 2022. - Review of internal financial records. - Finalizing year-end procedures and gathering documents for the audits.